ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/teams-faq.md

 ### <a name="location"></a>Mohu získat přístup ke své poloze z okna podrobností v Teams?

 Pokud používáte funkce v [!INCLUDE [prod_short.md](includes/prod_short.md)], které přistupují k vašim aktuálním souřadnicím polohy, například s mapami, musíte teams používat v prohlížeči nebo v mobilní aplikaci Teams.
 Poloha není k dispozici při použití desktopové aplikace Teams.

+### How do I open the details in a new window?

+Popping out the details window as a separate window is useful for multi-tasking or for being able to work with business data while still being able to use Teams chat and other Teams functions.
+To open details in its own window, choose **Open in browser** from the ellipse menu (**...**) in the upper right corner of the window.

 ## [Collaborate with guests](#tab/collaborating)